Cup-of-Code/Cyberdeck/README.md

   ![shell housing 3](https://github.com/Cup-of-Code/Cyberdeck/assets/102232378/1bec13af-5b7d-4786-8f1b-4792befdce49)
   (The honeycomb grip here will later be filled by individual hexagons printed in transparent PLA that will allow the passthrough of RGB backlight)

+  The process of getting to this version of the housing was quite long.
+It took maaaanyy printed iterations and consequent design alterations before landing on the model above.
+And there is there room for improvement.
+Currently, the spacing between the edge of the screen, where the HDMI-in port sits, is too close to the edge of the housing, which makes it dificult to attach a HDMI cable that fits, therefore angled contacts and flat FFC cables are used instead.
 </details>

 <details>